 CONNECT WITH NATURE

 There is an urgent need for us to connect to our natural heritage and preserve the land, the seas and the biodiversity they support.
-That’s why Emirates Nature–WWF has partnered with the Environment Agency–Abu Dhabi (EAD) to create a programme that encourages a new generation of people to discover the natural wonders of the UAE while building the leadership skills necessary to uphold the legacy of the late Sheikh Zayed bin Sultan Al Nahyan.
+That’s why Emirates Nature–WWF has partnered with the Environment Agency–Abu Dhabi (EAD) and the International Fund for Houbara Conservation (IFHC) to create a programme that encourages a new generation of people to discover the natural wonders of the UAE while building the leadership skills necessary to uphold the legacy of the late Sheikh Zayed bin Sultan Al Nahyan.

 To protect the environment, this new generation must cultivate a genuine passion for the UAE’s natural heritage by spending time connecting with the extraordinary habitats and species of the nation.
 By participating in outreach activities and events, we can create a new appreciation for nature and biodiversity.
 Connect with Nature’s aim is to provide the experiences, knowledge and skills to create future changemakers and environmental leaders.